 As far as building an estimated 100,000 new houses each year for social housing to rent is concerned, there are perceivable downsides to throwing money into this.
 This is a laudable policy of The Labour Party currently, but for the reasons I am about to argue, it would be a difficult one to put into practical effect.
 I would naturally welcome their spokesperson’s thoughts on this counterargument for further discussion however.

 In the Thatcher era, it was generally understood that the existing council estates around Britain were tending to degenerate towards becoming urban ghettos or concentrations with poorer class-distinctions and lesser prospects and opportunities being available to those from within them.

-In the 70’s the then Conservative government, as well as simply selling off individual council houses to newly aspiring home-owner residents, using ‘Right To Buy’ as it became known, knew the twin effect would be to slowly start to break up the localised concentration of social housing for rent.
+In the 70’s the then Conservative government, as well as simply selling off individual council houses to newly aspiring home-owner residents (by using ‘Right To Buy’ as it became known), knew that the twin effect would be to slowly start to break up the localised concentration of social housing for rent.

 It may be clearly seen afterwards, that to have allowed the capital raised from these sales to be used to build more council estates would simply have recreated the original societal problem once again.

 A more creative solution would be needed and whilst no such solution was forthcoming at the time, it was understandably more prudent simply to sit on the cash raised instead.

 The question was (and still is) if upwards of 100,000 new houses were to be needed for social rent all around Britain each year and for a decade or more to come, how could that be achieved without creating places tending towards becoming urban ghettos once again?

 The only answer surfacing at the time and the one still surfacing now is to turn the problem of housing more of these families (but by no means all) over to private landlords.